-Regarding the proposed Golden Tilefish Hook and Line Endorsement, Sub-alternative 3A would result in distribution of 11 endorsements.
-If the Council were to allocate 10% of the commercial allocation to the hook and line gear sector and 276,265 pounds of golden tilefish was chosen as the commercial ACT, this results in 27, 700 pounds being allocated to Golden Tilefish Hook and Line Endorsement holders.
+Regarding the proposed Golden Tilefish Hook and Line Endorsement, the subalternatives are not able to be fully analyzed until data through 2008 has been received.
+This data is currently being compiled.
+If the Council were to allocate 10% of the commercial allocation to the hook and line gear sector and 276,265 pounds of golden tilefish was chosen as the commercial ACT, this results in 27,700 pounds being allocated to Golden Tilefish Hook and Line Endorsement holders.
 This is similar to the total amount harvested by these individuals in each year 2001-05.
-This commercial ACT implies an average catch of about 2,512 pounds annually (27,627 pounds/11 endorsements).